appsody/website/content/docs/stacks/build-and-test.md

     appsody repo add my-repo-incubator file://$PWD/ci/assets/incubator-index-local.yaml
     ```

-1. Check the built stack has been added in that repository by running `appsody list my-repo`.
+1. Check the built stack has been added in that repository by running `appsody list my-repo-incubator`.
 Here is an example of the output you should get:
     ```
     REPO            	ID            	VERSION  	TEMPLATES        	DESCRIPTION
     my-repo-incubator	nodejs-express	0.2.5    	*simple, skaffold	Express web framework for Node.js